kodecocodes/i10t/user-notifications/user-notifications.markdown

 Another major change to notifications in iOS 10 is the introduction of Notification Content extensions.
 They allow you to provide a custom interface for the expanded version of your notifications.
 Interaction is limited—the notification view won't pass along gestures, but the extension can update the view in response to *actions*, which you'll learn about a little later.

 These extensions are built with the **UNNotificationContentExtension** protocol, which your extension view controller must adopt.
-The protocol defines optional methods that notify the extension when it's being presented, help it respond to actions, and assist in media playback.
+The protocol defines optional methods that notify the extension when it's being presented, helps it respond to actions, and assists in media playback.

 The interface can contain anything you might place in a view, including playable media like video and audio.
 However, they run as a separate binary from your app, and don't have direct access to its resources.
 For this reason, any resources they require that aren't included in the extension bundle are passed via attachments of type **UNNotificationAttachment**.

 ### Creating an Extension with an Attachment